 Disney's Grand Californian Hotel & Spa

 Disney's Grand Californian is the grande dame of the three properties, with its California Craftsman style that harkens to the stone-and-timber national park lodges of yesteryear.
-It’s also the newest of the properties, the best themed and has the distinct advantage of being the most convenient of the hotels to the parks with its own dedicated entrance to Disney California Adventure and pedestrian access to the Downtown Disney District.
+It’s also the newest of the properties, is the best themed and has the distinct advantage of being the most convenient of the hotels to the parks with its own dedicated entrance to Disney California Adventure and pedestrian access to the Downtown Disney District.
 It's our top pick for your Disneyland Resort hotel stay!
-But it's also the most expensive, so the other two hotels might fit your budget better.
+But it also comes at a higher cost, so the other two hotels might fit your budget better.
 Find out more in our guide to Disney's Grand Californian Hotel and Spa.

 Your tadpoles will love the pool complex, lushly landscaped with boulders and conifers.
 It boasts a quiet lap pool, a Mickey Mouse-shaped kids' pool and a large pool with a 100-foot redwood slide.
 (It's a gentle slide, plus there is a shorter slide for smaller tadpoles).
-Not surprisingly, the Grand Californian comes with the grandest price, but it’s the ideal location if you can afford it.
+Not surprisingly, the Grand Californian comes with the grandest price, but it’s the ideal location if it fits your budget.

 The Grand Californian is home to the spectacular fine dining at Napa Rose, which has won numerous awards and accolades from Wine Spectator, Zagat and more.
 It's where you'll find the three-course Disney Princess Breakfast Adventures character dining.
 Tadpoles looking for adventures with their favorite mouse can enjoy Mickey's Tales of Adventure Breakfast Buffet next door at Storytellers Cafe.